syncfusion-content/ej2-vue-docs/ej2-vue/block-editor/getting-started.md

 Syncfusion<sup style="font-size:70%">&reg;</sup> packages are available at [npmjs.com](https://www.npmjs.com/search?q=ej2-vue).
 To use Vue components, install the required npm package.

-This article uses the `Vue BlockEditor component` as an example.
-Install the `@syncfusion/ej2-vue-blockeditor` package by running the following command:
+This article uses the `Vue Block Editor component` as an example.
+Install the `block editor` package by running the following command:

 ```bash
 npm install @syncfusion/ej2-vue-blockeditor --save